amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFE-CYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 | Providing Input on Feasibility |

 This is an example of a project called ZippyBank, where I assessed the potential risks, challenges, and improvements of the login requirements and included them as comments.

-I created the template, but it can be adapted depending on the needs of the project/tester.
+Although there are several Software Requirements Specification templates online, I couldn't find a document where Testers and the QA team could include their feedback, so I created the template below.
+It can be adapted depending on the needs of the project/tester.

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/e3b928e7-18c3-4144-ba42-525c5d5a2243)